ess-dmsc/essdaq/documentation/troubleshoot.md

 ### Check daquiri
 Daquiri must subscribe to a Kafka broker using a combination of ip address and tcp port.
-The brokser string must match the ip address of the Kafka server.
+The broker string must match the ip address of the Kafka server.
 If the ip address is 10.1.2.3, then the broker url is 10.1.2.3:9092.